Aaron Rodgers Reportedly Agrees To Record Breaking 4-Year, $134 Million Deal With The Packers

 — Ian Rapoport (@RapSheet) August 29, 2018

-James Jones added that the 2-Time MVP Quarterback will receive over $100 million in guarantees.
-Just before the news broke, Adam Schefter said Rodger’s new deal is expected to be the largest in NFL history.
+James Jones added that the two-time MVP Quarterback will receive over $100 million in guarantees.
+Just before the news broke, Adam Schefter said Rodgers’ new deal is expected to be the largest in NFL history.

 Rodgers was the highest player in the league when he signed a five-year, $110 million extension with the Packers in 2013.
 He was set to enter the regular season with only two years left in the contract, pushing Green Bay to take care of the MVP with a new deal.

-Talks between Rodgers and the Packers led to major stories during the off season because of the minimal years left in his previous contract.
-Although 34-years-old, Rodgers is still one of the premiere players in the NFL and Green Bay’s struggles without him last season resounded their need to retain him for a long time, and that they did with a 4-year contract.
+Talks between Rodgers and the Packers led to major stories during the offseason because of the minimal years left in his previous contract.
+Although 34-years-old, Rodgers is still one of the premier players in the NFL and Green Bay’s struggles without him last season resounded their need to retain him for a long time, and that they did with a four-year contract.

 Without their star quarterback, the Packers ended their season with a lower record and wishing Rodgers could play again.